Fabian5150/Milestones/README.md

 ## The App idea
 I had the idea of making a productivity App, where you can create different Tree structures to plan progressing in different skills, this is exactly what you can do with this App.
-You can create Categories and create Trees in those Categories, where you can have multiple steps (simple checkbox or counter) in a tree structure.
+You can create Categories and create Trees in those categories, where you can have multiple steps (simple checkbox or counter) in a tree structure.
 The app displays all your trees in different ways.
 (You can search for a tree via searchbar or can scroll through them in different sorted lists.